bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 ### Problem: The Semantics are Opaque and Confusing {#problem-the-semantics-are-opaque-and-confusing}

 The problem is that these are hidden artifacts attached to the ReactElement.
-In fact, you probably didn’t even know about it.
+In fact, you probably didn't even know about it.
 It silently changes semantics.
 Take this for example:

 ```js
 var foo = <input className="foo" />;